 This was an appeal on damages.
 The original case was discussed in our legal update which gave very helpful guidelines on assessing quantum in malicious prosecution claims.
-This case saw appeals on these parts of that judgement:
+This case saw appeals on these parts of that judgment:

 - damages for loss of liberty

 The full background of the facts is set out in our previous update and need not concern us here.
 Suffice to say that the claim arose from the claimant’s alleged involvement in a contract killing and interference with a witness by a senior officer.
 This led to a finding of malicious prosecution and misfeasance in a public office and the award of damages.
 The claimant challenged the award of damages for loss of liberty and interest and the Commissioner challenged the award of exemplary damages.

 Loss of liberty